Last updated on February 16th, 2024 at 03:15 pm

 This was a much less crowded way to appreciate these Arches.
 We only encountered two other people until we arrived back around at the front of the Arches.

 We spend 1.5 hours in this area of the park, including our quick lunch.
+Quick lunches are a great way to fit more sight-seeing into your Moab itinerary.

 After leaving the Windows area, we made a quick stop at Balanced Rock – another of Arches National Park’s iconic and oft-photographed features.
 It’s easily spotted while driving the main road through the park.
 There is a small parking area and short hike around the base of this impressive natural structure.
 It stands 128 feet tall and the rock on top weighs 3600 tons!